RTG Working Group L. Dunbar

 servers available in other Cloud DCs because the failing

-IP address is still cached in the DNS resolver and has not
+IP address is still cached in the DNS resolver.

-- No inherent use of proximity information present in the network
+- No inherent awareness of proximity in the network (routing)

 One method to mitigate the problems listed above is to use anycast